Global group laws and equivariant bordism rings: Complex bordism

 Note that it is enough to quotient out by $e_V$ for $V$ ranging through a set of generators of $\ker(i_A^*)$.
 For a group homomorphism $\alpha\colon B\to A$, we choose a dotted arrow in the diagram

 which exists since $T_A$ is an injective object in the category of abelian compact Lie groups.
 We then set $\alpha^*\colon X(A)\to X(B)$ to be the unique map making the diagram

 commute.
-This is well-defined since if $V\in (T_A)^*$ restricts to the trivial element in $A^*$, then, by commutativity of the square, $\widetilde{\alpha}^*(V)$ restricts to the trivial element in $B^*$.
+This is well-defined: If $V\in (T_A)^*$ restricts to the trivial element in $A^*$, then, by commutativity of the square, $\widetilde{\alpha}^*(V)$ restricts to the trivial element in $B^*$, and hence the relevant Euler classes are indeed sent to $0$ in $X(B)$.
 Furthermore, the definition is independent of the choice of $\widetilde{\alpha}$ by \Cref{lem:euleragree}.
 It then follows easily that this construction preserves identities and composition, that its restriction to the full subcategory of tori agrees with the original $X$, and that $i_A^*\colon X(T_A)\to X(A)$ is given by the projection map.
 Finally, this extension is a left Kan extension by the following two observations: \begin{enumerate} \item By definition, every class of $X(A)$ is the image of a class in $X(T)$ for some torus $T$ and group homomorphism $A\to T$.
-In fact, the chosen embedding $i_A$ does the job. \item Given any extension $X'$ of $X$ to a functor defined on all abelian compact Lie groups, if $V\in T_A^*$ restricts to $0$ at $A$, its Euler class $e_V$ must restrict to $0$ in $X'(A)$ since the composite
+In fact, the chosen embedding $i_A$ does the job. \item Let $X'$ be any extension of $X$ to a functor defined on all abelian compact Lie groups.
+Then, if $V\in T_A^*$ restricts to $\epsilon$ in $A^*$, its Euler class $e_V$ must restrict to $0$ in $X'(A)$ since the composite

-factors through $0$, where the unique Euler class is trivial. \end{enumerate}
+factors through the trivial group, where the unique Euler class is trivial. \end{enumerate}

 Since left Kan extensions are unique up to canonical isomorphism, this also implies that the description of $X(A)$ is independent of the chosen embedding $i_A$.
 From now on we will not distinguish between a global group law defined only on tori and its extension to all abelian compact Lie groups obtained in this way.